Why and How Lemmika is Here

 - Small capacity means individual attention.

-- 24/7 surveillance system and regular updates means transparency as standard.
+- 24/7 surveillance system and regular updates means transparency as standard, not marketing upsell.

-- Professional protocols AND personal touch to each pet.
+- Professional protocols AND individual approach to each pet.

 We’re not trying to be the biggest pet hotel in Tallinn.
 We’re solving the problem we lived: knowing your pet is okay when you are away.